dutykh/dutykh.github.io/_posts/2017-01-28-OpenSource.md

 title: Open source problems
 ---

-I would like to share with you a pretty interesting talk given by [William Stein](http://wstein.org/), who is the main developer in the [SageMath](http://www.sagemath.org/) project.
+I would like to share with you a pretty interesting talk given by [William Stein](http://wstein.org/), who is the creator and the main developer in the [SageMath](http://www.sagemath.org/) open source project.
 You can watch the video here:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6eIoYMB_0Xc" frameborder="0" allowfullscreen></iframe>